Courtney Stodden Is Bisexual: All The Women She’s Kissed Before

 — Mirror Celeb (@MirrorCeleb) September 16, 2016

-The pair continued to frolic in the sand and against a poll.
-Stodden looked happy when she was pushed on a swing by the mystery woman.
+The pair continued to frolic in the sand, and Stodden looked happy when she was pushed on a swing by the mystery woman.
 Just weeks prior to their sighting, she looked distraught when she sat on the beach and drank wine while her estranged husband comforted her.

 Champagne in between my legs – yes please #champagne #legs